-I am delighted to be able to say that since we started presenting our work on QoL at a variety of conferences we have had a lot of interest from schools enquiring about how they could implement all or part of the framework in their setting.
+I am delighted to be able to say that since we started presenting our work on QoL at a variety of national and international conferences we have had a lot of interest from schools enquiring about how they could implement all or part of the framework in their setting.

 As a result, we are currently working with a number of schools to help them do this.
-We are developing a range of resources for schools to use if they wish and are establishing a national network so that schools can support each other and share best practice as they embark upon their QoL journey.
+We have developed a range of resources for schools to use if they wish and are establishing a national network so that schools can support each other and share best practice as they embark upon their QoL journey.

-Our pilot project with participating schools is well underway and has been designed to help them trial their arrangements ready for a full-scale implementation in the Autumn term 2019.
+Our pilot project with participating schools is well underway and has been designed to help them trial their arrangements ready for a full-scale implementation when they are ready.

 We are currently in discussions with the Institute of Education (IoE) at UCL about their involvement in our network development and possible research opportunities.

-We have held 3 workshops here at Swalcliffe in February and in May and will be hosting a further event in September.
+We have held 3 workshops here at Swalcliffe in February, May and September 2019, and will be hosting a further workshop here in January 2020.
 I have also been out on the road delivering QoL training in a number of schools as part of their INSET training.
 It has been really encouraging to see such levels of interest by schools across the country from mainstream, special and FE sectors.

 If you were unable to attend any of the workshops to date or would like to get involved, please just let me know.
-I can be contact on 01295 780302 or email@example.com
+I can be contacted on 01295 780302 or email@example.com

-We have also started to write a monthly newsletter for participating schools and interested parties, to keep everyone up to date with the latest information.
+We have also started to write a regualr newsletter for participating schools and interested parties, to keep everyone up to date with the latest information.
 You can find copies of newsletters below….we hope you find them interesting and helpful.
+If you would like to be added to our circulation list please contact me, Kiran, on firstname.lastname@example.org

 Below is a list of presentations we have given…and some we are scheduled to give in the coming months: